In this explainer, we will learn how to use line graphs to analyze data, communicate information, and get insights from data.

 Example 2: Reading Data from Line Graphs

-The graph shows how much Isabella had in savings at the end of each month, over a 5-month period.
+The graph shows how much Farida had in savings at the end of each month, over a 5-month period.
 Find the difference in amount between when her savings were highest and when they were lowest.

-The first thing we must do is to find out what Isabella’s highest and lowest savings were.
+The first thing we must do is to find out what Farida’s highest and lowest savings were.
 We can do this by looking for the highest data point on the line graph and the lowest data point on the line graph.
 The highest point is circled in blue and the lowest in pink, on the graph below.

 The highest data point is above April and the lowest is above May.
-To find out what Isabella’s savings were at the end of April and the end of May, we draw a line across to the vertical axis for each of these two months.
+To find out what Farida’s savings were at the end of April and the end of May, we draw a line across to the vertical axis for each of these two months.
 We can then read off her savings for the end of April and the end of May.

 Example 3: Interpreting Line Graphs